 Summary: The RITE Richmond team is committed to building better neighbourhoods and our Neighbourhood Enhancement Plan was created with simple, affordable and concrete plans to start the process.
 As the neighbourhoods work through the process, new ideas will flourish and the plan will grow and evolve as necessary and in the way that best suits each neighbourhood.
 Change can be a good thing, and RITE Richmond wants to work towards a better Richmond with a community spirit we can all be proud of.

-The Day * Wolfe Team is committed to making responsible spending at the City of Richmond a top priority.
+The RITE Richmond team is committed to making responsible spending at the City of Richmond a top priority.
 Our concern is that Richmond does not have a revenue problem, but rather a spending problem.

 The Corporate Administration takes 3.5% of our tax dollars, and with 104.2 million going to salaries, such as $ 284,701 to our CEO, we need to proceed with due diligence to ensure we are getting value for our tax dollars.
 In 2012, the City had 478 employees earning over $75,000.
 This requires a thorough audit in 2015.

 * Audits of each department, with public access to results